huyentranq/Data-Pipeline-Ecommerce/README.md

 ![Data pipeline Process](images/design_pipeline.png)
 ## Project Overview

-The goal of this project is to process and transform raw e-commerce data from multiple sources, build a dataset through several stages, and prepare the data for analysis.
-The process is broken down into multiple steps, including data extraction from MySQL, transformation using **MinIO** (data lake), and finally loading it into a **PostgreSQL** data warehouse.

 The flow involves moving raw data through three layers:

 - **Bronze Layer**: Raw data from MySQL in CSV format is uploaded to MinIO.